Documentation

 Source traceability

 Every non-synthesized item must have at least one matching source_traceability entry whose extraction_type equals the item's source_basis.
 Synthesized items (e.g. retrieval chunks) may omit it.
+The v1.3.1 pipeline rebuilds this section automatically after sanitation, so stale entries pointing at removed items never reach the final package — and now propagates source_record_id when the source is record-oriented (JSONL, json_array, FAQ, normative texts), so consumers can pinpoint the exact record an item came from.

 Auditability is a feature